 What comes next?

-Lab staff sat down with fire inspectors to understand how they schedule inspections and how to best incorporate fire risk score into their current system.
-Team members also joined a Department outreach event to install smoke alarms – and they came to one of our homes!
-On one day, the outreach team visited 416 houses and 78 apartments and installed 20 smoke alarms.
+Part of learning how to best use our model meant sitting down with fire inspectors to understand how they schedule inspections and how to best incorporate fire risk score into their current system.
+This exploration included joining the fire department as they went door-to-door to install smoke alarms and give fire safety tips—and by chance, one of our team members was assigned to visit their own home!
+During a typical day, the outreach team visits about 500 homes and installs about 20 smoke alarms.